CounterpartyXCP/counterparty-core/counterparty-client/README.md

   explicitly (destination, quantity and BTC routing are still verified).
-- **Divisibility** is looked up from the server, and human `--quantity` conversion depends on it, so a server that lies about an asset's divisibility could mis-size the amount — always to *your* requested destination, never to a third party.
+- **Divisibility** is looked up from the server, and human `--quantity` conversion depends on it, so a server that lies about an asset's divisibility could mis-size the amount (by a factor of 1e8) — always to *your* requested destination, never to a third party.
+Because that magnitude rests on the server, `--yes` will **not** auto-confirm such a transfer: the client shows the amount and asks you to confirm.
 - **Legacy (P2PKH) inputs**: the legacy signature does not commit the input amount, so the displayed fee relies on the server-reported input values for those inputs.
   Prefer bech32/taproot addresses, whose signatures commit the amount.